What are Free Radicals?

 - Free radicals are highly reactive and very unstable.
-They can donate an electron or accept an electron from other molecules, therefore, can behave as oxidants or reactants.
+They can donate an electron or accept an electron from other molecules, therefore, can behave as oxidants or reductants.

 Examples of Free Radicals

-The most important free radical which consists of oxygen are hydroxyl radical
+The most important free radical, which consists of oxygen are hydroxyl radicals

 - Superoxide anion radical